yamilyn/SEI-Space-Invaders/README.md

 1. Tested the game.
 2. Fixed bugs.
 3. Added responsive layout.
-4. Styled the game with color and background.
+4. Styled the game with colour and background.

 #### Bug detected
-The layout was not responsive, the score board was coming in front of the game canvas.
+The layout was not responsive, the scoreboard was coming in front of the game canvas.

-## Favorite function
+## Favourite function

 #### Collision detection {[mdn](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection)}
 This was quite challenging to align the 2D axis to identify the collision for **enemies, player, bullets and border**.